Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

-Our proposed uncertainty measure challenges the prevailing reliance on multi-sequence sampling and semantic clustering to estimate uncertainty in NLG.
-By solely relying on the output sequences generated with greedy decoding, our approach significantly reduces computational overhead while maintaining theoretical rigor through its foundation in proper scoring rules.
-While uncertainty measures based on the logarithmic score could theoretically excel if the full distribution over output sequences $p(\By \mid \Bx, \Bw)$ were accessible, as in standard classification tasks, this distribution is intractable for NLG tasks due to their stochastic and autoregressive nature.
-As a result, sampling-based methods often yield crude approximations, constrained by computational costs and sampling variability.
-In contrast, \method{} offers a principled alternative while eliminating the need for extensive sampling, making our method highly practical and straightforward.
+\textbf{Discussion.} Although uncertainty measures based on the logarithmic score could, in principle, perform well if the distribution over output sequences $p(\By \mid \Bx, \Bw)$ --- or equivalently the distribution over semantic clusters $p(\Bc \mid \Bx, \Bw)$ --- were tractable (as in standard classification tasks), these distributions are intractable for NLG due to the large vocabulary size and the auto-regressive nature of LLMs.
+As a result, sampling-based methods often yield crude approximations, suffering from computational costs and sampling variability.
+In contrast, \method{} offers a principled alternative while eliminating the need for extensive sampling, making it highly practical and straightforward, while maintaining theoretical rigor through its foundation in proper scoring rules.

+In general, uncertainty measures in NLG can be defined by a predictive distribution and a proper scoring rule: under the logarithmic score, the aleatoric uncertainty evaluated on $p(\By \mid \Bx, \Bw)$ corresponds to PE (Eq.~\eqref{eq:predictive_entropy}), while evaluated on $p(c \mid \Bx, \Bw)$ it corresponds to SE (Eq.~\eqref{eq:semantic_entropy}).
+Analogously, under the zero-one score, the aleatoric uncertainty evaluated on $p(\By \mid \Bx, \Bw)$ corresponds to the maximum sequence probability (MSP), while evaluated on $p(c \mid \Bx, \Bw)$ it yields the semantic counterpart of MSP, which we term the maximum cluster probability (MCP). \method{} approximates MSP from a single output sequence, giving it a computational advantage over PE, whereas approximating MCP requires multiple output sequences, offering no such advantage over SE.
+We discuss this further in Apx.~\ref{apx:sec:uq-zero-one-score}.
+In the remainder of this paper, we focus on MSP and defer a detailed investigation of MCP to future work.